numlims/dq/readme.md

 backward joins are noted with <. starting from the sample table, the query above could also be written as

-> select sample(<sampleidcont.psn, .location); sampleidcont.psn = '59493038'
+> select sample{<sampleidcont.psn, .location}; sampleidcont.psn = '59493038'

-the brackets mean that both <sampleidcont.psn and .location are joined to sample.
+the brackets {} mean that both '<sampleidcont.psn' and '.location' are grafted to sample.

 ## setup